wolf824/Pixel/README.md

 python create\_embeddings.py

-**Important:** If you were previously using a different embedding model (like a Hugging Face one), you must first delete your old Qdrant collections to avoid errors from mismatched vector sizes.
-You can do this by using the Qdrant web dashboard at http://localhost:6334/dashboard.

 ### **Step 8: Run the Chat Application**

 Finally, it's time to start the chatbot\!
 In a **third terminal** (or you can reuse the second one after the embedding script finishes), run the main app: